Vaccinated teachers and students don't need masks, CDC says

 “The guidance is really written to allow flexibility at the local level,” Sauber-Schatz said.

+State mandates are further complicating the issue.
+Several states, including California and Virginia, have policies requiring all students to wear masks at school regardless of vaccination.
+But governors and lawmakers in some other states, including in Arizona, Iowa and Texas, have barred local school officials from requiring masks.

 Widespread mask-wearing is expected to continue this fall in some of the nation’s largest school districts, but not in others.
 In Detroit’s public schools, everyone will be required to wear a mask unless everyone in the classroom has been vaccinated.
-But masks won’t be mandated in Houston schools.
-Philadelphia was planning to require masks, but on Friday a spokesperson said the school district is now reviewing their policy based on the CDC guidance.
+Philadelphia was planning to require masks, but the school district was reviewing the policy based on the new CDC guidance.
+Houston will not require masks at all because of the Texas law.

 What about requiring COVID-19 vaccination as a condition of school attendance?
 That's commonly done across the country to prevent spread of measles and other diseases.